CoAxLab/infomercial/README.md

 To overcome this field-wide limitation, we took a fresh look at the dilemma.
 Our goal was simple: when one mathematical problem can’t be solved, it’s often good to find another related problem that can be and use that to make progress on both.

-We show, for the first time, that nearly any dilemma problem can also be viewed as competition, between exploiting known rewards or exploring to learn a world model--a simplified concept of memory borrowed from computer science.
-We prove this competition can be perfectly solved using the simplest of all value learning algorithms: a deterministic greedy policy.
+We show, for the first time, that nearly any dilemma problem can also be viewed as competition, between exploiting known rewards or exploring to learn for its own sake.
+We prove this competition can be perfectly solved using the famous win-stay, lose-switch strategy from game theory.
 To ensure this solution is as broad as possible we also derived a new universal theory of information value which complements--but is independent of--Shannon’s Information Theory.

 # Code dependencies
 - A standard anaconda install